 Stop Exposing Your Apps With LoadBalancer Services — Embrace Ingress and Gateway API

-When teams first start deploying workloads on Kubernetes, one of the most common ways to expose an app to the outside world is using a Service
+When teams first start deploying workloads on Kubernetes, one of the most common ways to expose an app to the outside world is using a Service of type LoadBalancer.
+It works.
+It’s fast.
+It’s easy.

 But as your cluster grows, your network gets messy.
 Your cloud bill grows faster than your team.
 And worse, you lose all centralized control over how traffic enters your platform.